 1. Define goals

 Defining your goals is the first step to starting a PPC campaign on Facebook.
 Identify what you want to achieve with your PPC campaign.
-Whether driving traffic to your website, generating leads, increasing sales, or building brand awareness, having clear goals will guide your campaign strategy and help measure success.
+Choose the goal in a measurable format: landing page views for traffic, form submissions for leads, purchases for sales, or reach/frequency for awareness.
+The goal should determine the campaign objective, conversion event, landing page CTA, and reporting metric.

 2. Set up a Facebook Business Account